Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Introduction

-\textbf{List of contributions} We analyze the MIA vulnerability of deep transfer learning using two state-of-the-art MIAs LiRA~\citep{Carlini2022LiRA} and RMIA~\citep{Zarifzadeh2024RMIA}.
-Both MIAs are based on the assumption that the attacker can train so-called shadow models~\citep{Shokri2017MIA} which imitate the model under attack.
-We first analyze both MIAs theoretically by introducing a simplified model of membership inference (\cref{sec:explaining_trends}).
-We support our theoretical findings by an extensive empirical study on the MIA vulnerability of deep learning models.
-We focus on a transfer learning setting for image classification tasks, where a large pre-trained neural network is fine-tuned on a sensitive dataset, and the MIA is performed on the final classifier.
-We find that the MIA vulnerability has a strong correlation with certain dataset properties (\cref{sec:predicting_dataset}).
+\textbf{List of contributions} We analyze the MIA vulnerability of deep transfer learning using two state-of-the-art score-based MIAs, LiRA~\citep{Carlini2022LiRA} and RMIA~\citep{Zarifzadeh2024RMIA}, which are a strong realistic threat model.
+We first analytically derive the power-law relationship in \cref{eq:general_form_power_law} for both MIAs by introducing a simplified model of the optimal membership inference (\cref{sec:explaining_trends}).
+We support our theoretical findings by an extensive empirical study on the MIA vulnerability of deep learning models by focusing on a transfer-learning setting for image classification task, where a large pre-trained neural network is fine-tuned on a sensitive dataset.

-\begin{enumerate}[leftmargin=*] \item \textit{Per-example vulnerability:} We derive per-example LiRA and RMIA vulnerability ($\tpr$ at fixed $\fpr$) in terms of MIA attack score distributions and statistics computed from shadow models (see \cref{sec:per-example-MIA}). \item \textit{Power-law in simplified model of MI:} We formulate a simplified model of membership inference to quantitatively relate dataset properties and MIA vulnerability.
-For this model, we prove a power-law relationship between the per-example LiRA and RMIA vulnerability and the number of examples per class.
-We then extend the the power-law relationship to the average-case LiRA and RMIA vulnerability (See \cref{sec:simplified-model}).
+\begin{enumerate}[leftmargin=*] \item \textit{Power-law in a simplified model of the optimal MIA:} We formulate a simplified model of MIA to quantitatively relate dataset properties and MIA vulnerability.
+In this model LiRA is the optimal attack.
+For this model, we prove a power-law relationship for both average and worst-case between the LiRA as well as RMIA vulnerability and the number of examples per class (See \cref{sec:simplified-model}).

-\item \textit{Few-shot MIA:} We conduct a comprehensive study of MIA vulnerability ($\tpr$ at fixed low $\fpr$) in the transfer learning setting for image classification tasks with target models trained using many different datasets with varying sizes and confirm the theoretical power law between the number of examples per class and the vulnerability to MIA (see \cref{fig:mia_function_shots_classes}).
+\item \textit{MIA experiments on the average case vulnerability:} We conduct a comprehensive study of MIA vulnerability ($\tpr$ at a fixed low $\fpr$) in the transfer learning setting for image classification tasks with target models trained using many different datasets with varying sizes and confirm the theoretical power-law between the number of examples per class and the vulnerability to MIA (see \cref{fig:fig1,sec:experimental_results}).
+We fit a regression model which follows the functional form of the theoretically derived power-law.
+We show both a very good fit on the training data as well as a good prediction quality on unseen data from a different feature extractor and when fine-tuning other parameterizations (see \cref{sec:model-to-predict-vulnerability}). \item \textit{MIA experiments on the worst-case vulnerability:} We extend the experiments to worst-case individual sample vulnerabilities and observe a similar decrease in vulnerability for quantiles of vulnerable data points and a slower decrease for the maximum individual vulnerability (\cref{sec:individual_mia}).
+By extrapolation we find that an adequate protection of the most vulnerable samples would require an extremely large dataset (\cref{sec:bound_comparision}). \end{enumerate}